PixelsCamp/docs/N00BS.md

 ![](https://github.com/PixelsCamp/docs/blob/master/img/hygiene.png?raw=true)

-There are no showers at the venue apparently we will now have them, the organization is working on how access will be provided.
+There is no guarantee showers will be available for version 3.0.
+However, in version 2.0 they were available with a very tight access schedule, ask the organization on how access will be provided (if at all).

 If you plan to have a shower, bring your own towel.
 However we (the community) are skeptic about hot water for everyone so, adjust your expectations.